ibm-cloud-docs/vmwaresolutions/archiref/vum/vum-updating-vsan.md

 Before you start the vSAN upgrade process, ensure that the following requirements are met:
 * Review the VMware Knowledge base articles and review any known compatibility issues between your current vSAN version and the wanted target vSAN version.
 * **The vSphere environment is up to date**:
-   * The VCSA must be at an equal or higher patch level than the vSphere ESXi hosts.
+   * The VCSA must be at an equal or later patch level than the vSphere ESXi hosts.
 Update the VCSA if required.
    * All hosts must be running the same build of ESXi.
 If the vSphere ESXi host versions are not matched, then update.
 * **All vSAN disks should be healthy**:
    * No disk is failed or absent.
 This can be determined through the **vSAN Disk Management** view in the vSphere Web Client. **Home** > **Hosts and Clusters**, then select the **vSAN Cluster** and click the **vSAN** tab and then **Physical Disks**.
 Scroll through all the disks and review the vSAN Health Status.